Learn how to make a bunny that lights up out of dollar store supplies and glitter. This fish bowl Easter bunny is fun and cheap to make!

 Glitter, bunnies, Easter, and lights… some of my favorite things!
 And combining them all together to make a super cute Easter decoration is easy and fun.

-Some of my most popular tutorials are how to make a light-up DIY snowman and The Grinch decoration, so I figured why not make a cute Easter bunny the same way.
+Some of my most popular tutorials are how to make a light-up DIY snowman and The Grinch decoration with Dollar Tree fish bowls, so I figured why not make a cute fish bowl Easter bunny the same way.
 He turned out pretty cute if I do say so myself!

 This would be a fun project to make with your kids and they could use it as a nightlight and not just at Easter time.
 If they are a fan of bunnies, you could really have this out year-round.